 Whether you want to keep it neutral or have your mind set on an eye-catching color palette, deciding early on will help you create a cohesive look.
 Neutral rooms can be brightened with accessories that can be changed out easily.
 If you’ve decided you want your room to be an ode to green or pink or blue, pick three complementary shades to keep it interesting.
 If you like the look of an all-white room, sticking to shades of white allows you to mix and match furniture styles and periods with ease.

 7. Start With the Finishes

 If you are aiming for a makeover rather than a remodel, think about how you can build on the room's existing flooring, wall color, and fixtures to beautify and personalize the space without renovating.
-If you’re starting with an empty room, refinish floors, paint walls, add tile or wallpaper, or install cabinetry before you bring in furniture and accessories.
+If you’re starting with an empty room, refinish floors, paint walls, add tile, wallpaper, or wall panels, or install cabinetry before you bring in furniture and accessories.

 8. Choose Anchor Pieces

 When designing a living room, focus on your anchor piece, which is usually a sofa, before fussing over throw pillows.
 Making your biggest, most expensive purchases first will help ensure that you don’t skimp on quality for high-use items, help you maintain a realistic sense of your budget, as well as visualize how much room you have for additional furniture once the core pieces are installed.

 9. Select Secondary Furniture